abi-am/omicss26/Functional genomics/Single-cell transcriptomics /README.md

 #### Set up the Seurat object

-For this tutorial, we will be analyzing a dataset of Peripheral Blood Mononuclear Cells (PBMC) from a helathy donorfreely available from 10X Genomics.
+For this tutorial, we will be analyzing a dataset of Peripheral Blood Mononuclear Cells (PBMC) from a healthy donor freely available from 10X Genomics.
 The raw data can be found [here]([https://cf.10xgenomics.com/samples/cell/pbmc3k/pbmc3k_filtered_gene_bc_matrices.tar.gz](https://www.10xgenomics.com/datasets/Flexv2_16k_Human_PBMCs_TotalseqC_4plex)), samples (A01, B01).

 Install via browser direct download, or